Ya-shh/Horizon/README.md

-# AI Forum - Next-Generation Community Platform
+Horizon Next-Generation Community Platform

-A modern, AI-enhanced forum application designed to replace traditional platforms like Reddit, Quora, and Twitter.
-Built with performance, scalability, and user experience in mind.
+A modern forum application , Built with performance, scalability, and user experience in mind.

 ## Key Features